SlackBuffer/blockchain-web/editors/vim.md

         - `:-lineNumber-enter`
         - `:$`: jump to the end of the file
 - move cursor to the end of the line: `$` (regular expression)
-- `z-enter`: keep the cursor in the current positon and but move the text up on the screen (near the top of the page, can be configured)
+- `z-enter`: keep the cursor in the current position and but move the text up on the screen (near the top of the page, can be configured)
 - `ctrl-g`: show file name, file status, cursor position, current line, total lines
     - `g-ctrl-g` shows more detailed information
 - `:set ruler`, `:set noruler`, `set ruler!` (toggle)
+# Editing
+- delete character at current cursor position: `x`, `dl`
+- delete character right before current cursor: `X`, `dh`
+- delete a word: `dw`